 With Search ads, your reach is limited to the Google search engine results page (SERP), the Shopping tab, Google Maps (including the Maps app), and Google Play.
 But on the Display Network, there are millions of people surfing millions of websites and apps across the GDN every minute of every day around the world.

 Your ad will appear on sites from big brand names down to lesser-known niches.
-That means you can reach your audience anywhere and connect with the most engaged audiences for a few pennies a shot.
+That means you can reach your audience anywhere and connect with affinity audiences for a few pennies a shot.

 GDN low cost